-- B. This drawing is subject to change without notice. - C. Body dimensions do not include mold flash or protrusion, not to exceed 0,15.
+- A. All linear dimensions are in millimeters. - B. This drawing is subject to change without notice. - C. Body dimensions do not include mold flash or protrusion, not to exceed 0,15.

-N (R-PDIP-T\\)
+N (R-PDIP-T)

 PLASTIC DUAL-IN-LINE PACKAGE